 Community Pharmacy Surrey & Sussex (CPSS) is the unified local voice for community pharmacy for Surrey, East Sussex and West Sussex Local Pharmaceutical Committees (LPCs).

-All three LPCs represent, support, develop and promote NHS Community Pharmacy in Surrey and Sussex in the interest of contractors and service users.
+All three LPCs represent, support, develop and promote NHS Community Pharmacy in Surrey and Sussex in the interest of pharmacy contractors and their teams.
 They now work more closely together with an “overarching” management structure evolving for the three county-based LPCs known as Community Pharmacy Surrey & Sussex (CPSS).

 The CPSS area also mirrors the Surrey and Sussex area covered by NHS England.